Greedy maximal independent sets via local limits

-In a more general setting, where we run the random greedy algorithm on a \emph{hypergraph}, the model recovers in particular the \emph{triangle-free process} (or, more generally, the \emph{$H$-free process}).
-In this process, which was first introduced in~\cite{ESW95}, we begin with the empty graph, and at each step add a random edge as long as it does not create a copy of a triangle (or a copy of $H$).
-To recover this process we take the hypergraph whose vertices are the edges of the complete graph, and whose hyperedges are the triples of edges that span a triangle (or $k$-sets of edges that form a copy of $H$, if $H$ has $k$ edges).
+In a more general setting, where the random greedy algorithm runs on a \term{hypergraph}, the model recovers, in particular, the \emph{triangle-free process} (or, more generally, the \emph{$H$-free process}).
+In this process, which was first introduced in~\cite{ESW95}, we begin with the empty graph, and at each step, add a random edge as long as it does not create a copy of a triangle (or of $H$).
+To recover this process, we take the hypergraph whose vertices are the edges of the complete graph and whose hyperedges are the triples of edges that span a triangle (or $k$-sets of edges that form a copy of $H$, if $H$ has $k$ edges).
 Bohman's key result~\cite{Boh09} is that for this hypergraph, $|\gis|$ is with high probability (\whp{})\footnote{That is, with probability tending to $1$ as $n$ tends to infinity.} $\Theta(n^{3/2}\sqrt{\ln{n}})$, where $n$ is the number of vertices.
-Bohman and Keevash~\cite{BK13} and by Fiz Pontiveros, Griffiths and Morris~\cite{FPGM20} later found the exact asymptotics.
-Similar results were obtained for the complete graph on $4$ vertices by Warnke~\cite{War14K4} and for cycles independently by Picollelli~\cite{Pic14} and by Warnke~\cite{War14Cl}.
+Bohman and Keevash~\cite{BK13} and Fiz Pontiveros, Griffiths and Morris~\cite{FPGM20} later found the exact asymptotics.
+Similar results were obtained for the complete graph on four vertices by Warnke~\cite{War14K4} and for cycles independently by Picollelli~\cite{Pic14} and by Warnke~\cite{War14Cl}.
 For a discussion about the general setting, see~\cite{BB16}.
 An additional celebrated model that can be emulated by a random greedy MIS on a (nonuniform) hypergraph is the \term{minimum spanning tree} (MST).